Solomon Islands leader wins no-confidence vote after riots

-WELLINGTON, New Zealand (AP) — The leader of the Solomon Islands has survived a vote of no-confidence in Parliament following riots in the capital city last month.
+WELLINGTON, New Zealand (AP) — The leader of the Solomon Islands survived a no-confidence vote in Parliament on Monday following riots in the capital last month.

 Opponents accused him and his government of lying, looting and using Chinese money to cling to power during a debate over a no-confidence motion brought by opposition leader Matthew Wale.